McCartneyAC/cryptoapp/README.md

 Better versions of this app exist online that will allow you to analyze your text and hard-code letters that you have solved, but this feature is not yet possible in my construction of the app.
 Additionally, a better app might search for strings such as "the" and use it to auto-decode, but again, this ain't it.

-To give it a while, go to [https://acm9q.shinyapps.io/cryptoapp/](the app) and type in your cyphertext.
+To give it a while, go to [the app](https://acm9q.shinyapps.io/cryptoapp/) and type in your cyphertext.
 Don't have any?
-I recommend the speeches of Barack Obama when cycled through [www.rot13.com](rot13).
+I recommend the speeches of Barack Obama when cycled through [rot13](www.rot13.com).